Tata Simonyan

-Albert Simonyan (Ալբերտ Ալբերտի Սիմոնյան; born December 5, 1962), better known by his stage name Tata (Թաթա), is an Armenian singer-songwriter widely known among the Armenian diaspora.
-Simonyan received the title of the Honored Artist of Armenia in 2006, and was nominated for "King of Pop" in Moscow in 2008.
+Albert Alberti Simonyan (Ալբերտ Ալբերտի Սիմոնյան; born December 5, 1962), better known by his stage name Tata (Թաթա), is an Armenian singer-songwriter, widely known among the Armenian diaspora.

+Tata received the title of the Honored Artist of Armenia in 2006, and was nominated for "King of Pop" in Moscow in 2008.
 To date, Tata has put on performances to audiences in the U.S., Canada, Australia, the Netherlands, Belgium, the United Kingdom, France, Spain, Greece, the Middle East and 45 cities in Russia.
 Tata has also played in several films.

 Currently, Tata is residing in Los Angeles, California.

 Biography

-Tata was born in 1962 in Yerevan, the capital of Armenia.
-In 1977, he graduated from Yerevan V. Terian Secondary School N 60.
+Tata was born on December 5, 1962 in Yerevan, the capital of Armenia (then part of the Soviet Union).
+In 1977, he graduated from V. Terian Secondary School No. 60.
 During the school years, he studied in the accordion department of the music school.

 Tata started his career in 1980 with the "Cilicia" ensemble.
 In 1991 he recorded his first album, Yerekon Idjav.
-He participated in the "Yerevan-Moscow Transit" project, where he performed with the Russian bands "Otpetie Moshenniki" and "Reflex".
-In 2006 he was awarded the title of Honored Artist of the Republic of Armenia.
-In 2008 his "Tata" production center together with Armenia TV company implemented the "National Star" project, the artistic director of which was Tata Simonyan.
-He has released eight albums for which he wrote the music and lyrics.
-Tata recorded duets with Lyubov Uspenskaya, Anatoly Dneprov, Kristina Orbakaite, and Eva Rivas.
+He participated in the "Yerevan-Moscow Transit" project, where he performed with Russian bands "Otpetie Moshenniki" and "Reflex".
+In 2006 he was awarded the title of the Honored Artist of the Republic of Armenia.
+In 2008 his "Tata" production center together with Armenia TV implemented the "National Star" project, which he was the artistic director of.

+Tata has released eight albums for which he wrote the music and lyrics.
+He has recorded duets with Lyubov Uspenskaya, Anatoly Dneprov, Kristina Orbakaite, and Eva Rivas.

 From November 2012 to April 2013, he was the coach of the Voice of Armenia project.